Centennial Hill Historic District: History

 The district played a large role in the Civil rights movement, with the Dexter Avenue Baptist parsonage (the home of Martin Luther King Jr.), the Ben Moore Hotel on High Street, and the Bricklayers Union Hall serving as meeting places for civil rights organizers.

+In 2026, the National Trust for Historic Preservation listed the Ben Moore Hotel on their annual "America’s 11 Most Endangered Historic Places" due to structural deterioration and nearby real estate development.